 Association for the Treatment of Sexual Abusers (ATSA)

-Maia has been the Executive Director of ATSA for the past three years, where she has been instrumental in developing strong partnerships with victim advocacy organizations.
-Prior to that, she worked at a Regional Treatment Centre in British Columbia.
-She has made numerous national presentations on a variety of topics related to the treatment of sex offenders in both the United States and Canada
+Maia has been the Executive Director of ATSA for the past seven years, where she has been instrumental in developing strong partnerships with victim advocacy organizations.
+Prior to that, Ms. Christopher spent 18 years providing treatment services and developing treatment programs for individuals who offended sexually and non-sexually.
+Ms. Christopher has worked in correctional systems in Canada and the United States.
+She has made numerous national presentations related to the treatment and management of individuals who sexual offend in both the United States and Canada.

 Keith L. Kaufman, Ph.D.